meatnordrink/notebook/ads/ads.md

   * Spending at ~.50/day, Sept.
 19-Oct 9.
 Trying to increase.
     * Up to $2.00/day, yay!
 (Oct.
 17)
       * Up to about $5/day (Oct 28), yay!
 17th changes must have helped.
+        * BUT, now CPA has gone up to undesirably high.
+In addition to changes below (Nov 11th), I lowered budget back down to ~$2/day (though it seems to have been at about this for most of Nov anyway...)
   * `App`
     * Seems to be doing well, since Oct 10th (?
 Really?) creation; added testimonial and explicit price variants. *check*
   * Ditto `CBT self-help` *check*
     * Spent a little, good CPA.
 (Oct 17)
   * To `CBT for Depression` group, added testimonial, explicit price, /depression/program, responsive ad, disabled high-cost ad variant (no "try free"); Oct.
 10.
     * All seem good; added testimonial to the responsive ad, as it's done well elsewhere.
 (Oct.
 17)
-       * Tweaked a little Oct 28. *check* (Responsive not spending now, but that might be because other ads are spending more.
+       * Tweaked a little Oct 28.
+(Responsive not spending now, but that might be because other ads are spending more.
 I'm fine with it.)
+          * Testimonial not spending great; paused.
+(Nov 11th.)
   * Added all the ads to `CBT` group, Oct 10. *check*
     * Seem fine, though several not spending; added `/depression/program` variant.
        * `depression/program` variant did well; several `CBT/Program` variants not converting; but not spending either, so left.
 (Can *check* from the 10th/18th, disable if they spend enough to be more than a conversion is worth.)
+          * This group is spending high.
+It may be that there are too many ads, maybe???
+I disabled one high-spending keyword, and lowered the target CPA; this keyword is necessarily less valuable to us, as it's not depression-specific.
+Also removed several ad forms, to try to help optimization get its shit together.
+Can remove more aggressively if necessary.
+(Nov 11th)*check*

 **UpLift** (Did not check Oct 17)
 * BMM